croessner/nauthilus-website/docs/lua-api/cache.md

 Available since Nauthilus version 1.8.9.

-The `nauthilus_cache` module provides a process-wide in-memory cache that can be accessed from any Lua script (feature, backend, filter, action).
+The `nauthilus_cache` module provides a process-wide in-memory cache that can be accessed from any Lua script (environment source, backend, subject source, action).
 Use it to store and reuse data across requests, aggregate values for batched processing, or implement simple counters.
 Entries are thread-safe and can optionally expire via TTL.

 ```lua